 About the Jasper Dark Sky Photography Workshop

 Jasper is the world’s second largest Dark Sky Preserve and home to some of the best stargazing you will ever encounter.
 The stunning scenery and easy-to-access locations make it the ideal location to hone your skills – whether you’re just starting out or if you’re a seasoned night-sky photographer.

 What to Expect

-Typically, we say our workshops are for everyone; however, this workshop has a few exceptions because we’re focusing strictly on the dark sky.
-Participants need to come prepared with requisite equipment.
-We hope everyone will come prepared to capture the night sky, meaning they’ll have at least one fast aperture lens, a sturdy tripod, a cable release, and be ready to stay out late!
+Typically, we say our workshops are for everyone; however, this workshop is an exception because we’re focusing strictly on the dark sky.
+Participants need to come prepared with requisite equipment that can capture the night sky.
+Each participant should have, at least, a camera with one fast aperture lens, and a sturdy tripod.

-If you’re unsure of your gear or need advice on what bring/rent, please feel free to reach out!
-I’m more than happy to help you select what you will need.
+If you’re unsure of your gear or need advice on what to bring/rent, please feel free to reach out!
+We are more than happy to help you select what you will need.